-- By a motion put to the vote, a Court may resolve itself into a Committee of the Whole. - All members of the Court shall likewise be members of the Committee of the Whole. - b.
-The Moderator presiding over the Court shall be the Chair of the Committee of the Whole, unless the Court determine otherwise. - c.
-Separate minutes shall be kept of the proceedings. - d.
-A motion need not be seconded. - e.
-A member may speak more than once to the same question. - f.
-No member may dissent from any resolution of the Committee. - g.
-The proceedings shall be closed by the carrying of a resolution to report to the Court on the matter committed, or to report progress and ask leave to sit again. - h.
-The Court shall forthwith resume, and the report of the Committee shall be deemed to have been given and received without debate or vote. - The report may be adopted with or without amendment, disapproved, postponed, recommitted, or otherwise dealt with as the Court sees fit.
-At this stage any member may exercise his privilege of dissent. - j.
-Any of the other Standing Orders which are literally applicable to the proceedings of the Court in session only shall, when applied to the proceedings of the Committee of the Whole, be read along with and be modified by the provisions of this section.
+- 89. By a motion put to the vote, a Court may resolve itself into a Committee of the Whole. - (i) All members of the Court shall likewise be members of the Committee of the Whole. - (ii) The Court shall appoint the Chairman of the Committee. - (iii) Separate minutes shall be kept of the proceedings. - (iv) A motion need not be seconded. - (v) A member may speak more than once to the same question. - (vi) No member may dissent from any resolution of the Committee. - (vii) The proceedings shall be closed by the carrying of a resolution to report to the Court on the matter committed, or to report progress and ask leave to sit again. - (viii) The Court shall forthwith resume, and the report of the Committee shall be given in. - (ix) The report may be adopted with or without amendment, rejected, postponed, recommitted, or otherwise dealt with as the Court sees fit.
+At this stage any member may exercise his privilege of dissent. - (x) Any of the other Standing Orders which are literally applicable to the proceedings of the Court in session only shall, when applied to the proceedings of the Committee of the Whole, be read along with and be modified by the provisions of this section.